-c) Pesticide applications are, by their nature, temporary.
+- c) Pesticide applications are, by their nature, temporary.
 The application of a pesticide to water does not result in permanent increases in ambient noise levels.
-Once applied, the application process ceases and the pesticide works to kill the target species.

-d) Applying aquatic pesticides to water is not a noise-intensive undertaking.
-Temporary increases in ambient noise levels may occur if access vehicles travel to a remote or naturally quiet area, but the duration of the increase and actual increase in noise is not expected to result in a substantial increase in noise levels.

-e) The use of aquatic pesticides does not contribute to or increase noise associated with air traffic or airstrips.
+Once applied, the application process ceases and the pesticide works to kill the target species. - d) Applying aquatic pesticides to water is not a noise-intensive undertaking.
+Temporary increases in ambient noise levels may occur if access vehicles travel to a remote or naturally quiet area, but the duration of the increase and actual increase in noise is not expected to result in a substantial increase in noise levels. - e) The use of aquatic pesticides does not contribute to or increase noise associated with air traffic or airstrips.

-13. POPULATION AND HOUSING.
-Would the project: a) Induce substantial population growth in an area either directly (e.g. , by proposing new homes and businesses) or indirectly (e.g. , through extension of roads or other infrastructure)? \mathbf{X} b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? \mathbf{X} c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? \mathbf{X} a-c) No element of this project will result in an increased population, induce population growth, nor will the project displace existing housing or residents.
-No construction and no increase in infrastructure will result from this project.

-14. PUBLIC SERVICES.
-Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service rations, response times or other performance objectives for any of the public services:

-a) Fire protection?
-X

-b) Police protection?
-X

-c) Schools?
-X

-d) Parks?
-X

-Issues (and Supporting Information Sources): Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact e) Other public facilities?
-X a-e) Projects that propose the use of aquatic pesticides will not result in the construction or physical alteration of any government facilities.
+7 13.
+POPULATION AND HOUSING.
+Would the project: A a) Induce substantial population growth in an area either directly $(e.g., by proposing new homes and businesses)$ or indirectly $(e.g., through extension of roads or other infrastructure)?$ X b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?
+X c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
+X gro c) No element of this project will result in an incre bwth, nor will the project displace existing housing increase in infrastructure will result from this pro- ng or resid 14.
+PUBLIC SERVICES.
+Would the project result in substant the provision of new or physically altered governmental frause significant environmental impacts, in order to main times or other performance objectives for any of the publication. acilities, the Itain accepta construction n of which c ould a) Fire protection? \boxtimes b) Police protection?
+X c) Schools?
+X d) Parks?
+X e) Other public facilities? П П П × a-e) Projects that propose the use of aquatic pesticides will not result in the construction or physical alteration of any government facilities.